HandsOnDataViz/book/docs/HandsOnDataViz.md

 Current Map with Socrata Open Data
 ----------------------------------

-TODO: revise to emphasize how the map continuously pulls the most current information directly from the open-data repository; in this case, happens to be filtered point map of hospitals in Texas….
-TODO: replace with a better example of frequently-updated “live” data?

 [Socrata](https://www.tylertech.com/products/socrata) is a database service that is used by government agencies, cities and countries to make open data available to the public.
 It offers user-friendly ways to